Presented by Flying Over Time

 1. Be Part of a Once-in-a-Century Moment

-April 28, 2026 marks 99 years to the day since the Spirit of St. Louis first took flight.
+July 21, 1927 was the start of the Goodwill Tour an epic celebration of 82 cities.
+This date marks the moment that aviation history touched the people.
 This gala is the opening chapter of a two-year celebration leading to the 100th anniversary of the transatlantic flight in 2027 AND the 250th anniversary of the United States.
 You won’t get this evening back.

 2. Raise Money for Kids Who Need It Most